 Principle 1: Begin a lesson with a short review of previous learning

 This principle doesn’t help us to think about an important aspect of early education, play-based learning.
-But it is relevant when you are using direct instruction to teach children something new.
+But it is relevant when you are using A method of instruction in which concepts or skills are taught using explicit teaching techniques, such as demonstrations or lectures, and are practised until fully understood by each student More to teach children something new.
 If you are teaching phonics to a group, or the whole Reception class, it makes sense to begin by reviewing and practising what’s gone before.
 Regularly retrieving what you have learnt helps you to store the information in your long-term memory.
 We can store lots of information in our long-term memory, but generally only 7 or so bits of information in our working memory.